sebastian89n/code-learning-hub/spring/README.md

 Project contains examples of Spring 5 library components

-- **spring-aop** - example of Spring Aspect Oriented Programming module
+- **spring-aop** - example of Spring Aspect-Oriented Programming module demonstrating the use of aspects, advice, and pointcuts to modularize cross-cutting concerns in a Spring application.

-- **spring-cloud-gateway** - example of Spring Cloud Gateway module with yaml mapping
+- **spring-cloud-gateway** - example of Spring Cloud Gateway module featuring YAML mapping for configuring routing, filtering, and other gateway-related functionalities.

-- **spring-context** - Spring Context related modules
+- **spring-context** - Spring Context related modules providing a foundational framework for dependency injection, configuration, and lifecycle management in Spring applications.

-- **spring-data-jpa** - examples of JPA mapping, Spring Data repositories etc.
+- **spring-data-jpa** - examples of Java Persistence API (JPA) mapping and usage of Spring Data repositories for simplified data access in a Spring application.

+- **spring-jms** - example of Spring JMS module showcasing seamless integration with Java Message Service.
+Simplifies messaging operations, provides a consistent programming model, includes robust exception handling, and offers features like message converters and annotation-based message listeners.

-- **spring-mvc** examples of Spring MVC.
-Uses spring-data-jpa module for DAO.
+- **spring-mvc** - examples of Spring Model-View-Controller (MVC) showcasing web development features.
+This module uses the spring-data-jpa module for Data Access Object (DAO) operations.

 ## Overview